IRIS-Solutions-Team/IRIS-Toolbox/README.md

 ---

-Furthermore, IrisT offers a number of utility functions to make macroeconomic modeling more convenient in Matlab:
+Furthermore, Iris offers a number of utility functions to make macroeconomic modeling more convenient in Matlab: